Thursday's Columns

 The candidate shrugged his shoulders in frustration.
 The city had everything it needed to fix all the potholes to the public’s satisfaction — dump trucks, blacktop, shovels, rakes and people willing to do the job.
 Everything except enough money in the budget to pay for it all.

 The public wanted police and fire protection, too, and parks and recreation centers and water for flush toilets.
-But reality was a world of limited resources where we had to choose.
+But somebody's reality was a world of limited resources where we had to choose.
 “We can’t do it all,” the candidate said.

 I asked him if he was familiar with the effort to establish a National Infrastructure Bank.
 We could patch all the potholes in the city and across the land and do so much more — fix up the place so we didn’t have to wind up living in a shack.